li11315-osu/CSE5472-term-project/README.md

 *Topic: DNS Security*

-In this project, we examine the level of threat posed by various forms of denial of service (DoS) and distributed denial of service (DDoS) attacks directed towards or propogated through Domain Name System (DNS) infrastructure, as well as the effectiveness and practicality of countermeasures that we attempted to deploy against them.
+In this project, we examine the level of threat posed by denial of service (DoS) and distributed denial of service (DDoS) attacks directed towards Domain Name System (DNS) infrastructure, as well as the effectiveness and practicality of countermeasures that we attempted to deploy against them.

 This repository contains the code artifacts, documentation, and instructions needed for running our experiments, with files organized into three categories: